risingwavelabs/risingwave-docs/docs/guides/sink-to-elasticsearch.md

 - 5mb of updates
 - 5 seconds since the last flush (assuming new actions are queued)

-:::note Beta Feature
+:::info Public Preview
-The Elasticsearch sink connector in RisingWave is currently a Beta feature that supports only versions 7.x and 8.x of Elasticsearch.
-Please contact us if you encounter any issues or have feedback.
+This feature is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
+If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
+Your input is valuable in helping us improve the feature.
+For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).
 :::

 :::note